Gluten-Free Sourdough Banana Bread Recipe

 It was incredible.

-Somehow I forgot that my sourdough bread needed to rise twice, one which is overnight.
-So I scrambled and took my favorite banana muffin/bread recipe, added some sourdough starter, and made the best banana bread I have ever tasted.
+I took my favorite banana muffin/bread recipe, added some sourdough starter, and made the best banana bread I have ever tasted.

-I like the banana bread best either freshly cut from the loaf or slightly toasted with a little bit of butter.
+I like to eat banana bread when it is freshly cut from the loaf or slightly toasted with a little bit of butter.
 Nothing is better than warm bread, right?

-This is such an easy thing to do.
-All you do is mix one cup of King Arthur Gluten-Free Measure for Measure flour (or any one to one gluten free flour) and one cup of cold water.
-Stir in a bowl until combined and cover the bowl, and let the mixture rest overnight at room temperature.
+Have you ever made a Sourdough starter?
+Well, a gluten-free sourdough starter is made the same way.
+All you do is mix one cup of King Arthur Gluten-Free Measure for Measure flour (or any one-to-one gluten-free flour) and one cup of cold water.
+Stir in a bowl until combined, cover the bowl, and let the mixture rest overnight at room temperature.

-For days 2 through 8, discard half of the starter, and feed the remainder with 1 cup of Measure for Measure flour and one cup of cold water.
+Here is what you do for the next seven days!
+For days 2 through 8, discard half of the starter and feed the remainder with 1 cup of Measure for Measure flour and one cup of cold water.

 You will know your starter is ready when it starts to bubble and it doubles in size within a few hours.

-If you want to keep your starter, follow these options to maintain your starter.
-You can choose to store at room temperature or in the refrigerator.
+To maintain your starter, follow these options.
+You can choose to store it at room temperature or in the refrigerator.

-I am going to make my first loaf of Gluten Free Sourdough Bread tomorrow.
-Of course it won’t be ready until the day after.
+I will make my first loaf of Gluten Free Sourdough Bread tomorrow.
+Of course, it won’t be ready until the day after.

 If you are enjoying my blog, you can sign up to receive my blog updates here. .